Let Them Eat Gluten Free Cake

 • Preheat oven to 350° F. Line baking sheets with parchment paper.

-• Remove from refrigerator and using a small (1 tbsp) scoop, scoop cookie dough and roll into a smooth ball.
+• Remove dough from refrigerator and using a small (1 tbsp) scoop, scoop cookie dough and roll into a smooth ball.
 Place on baking sheets 2 inches apart.

 • Bake for 12-14 minutes, or until puffed and slightly golden.
 They will be a very pale golden color when done.